-- ✓ Publication Scheme describes the kinds of information available, where this can be found and provides guidance about how to access personal information and submit a Freedom of Information request - ✓ Forward plan of committee dates and work plans for each committee provides transparency and access to information regarding future decisions. - ✓ Reports, agendas and minutes are published on council website. - Reports for the public and other stakeholders are written and communicated in a fair, balanced and understandable style, appropriate to the intended audience and ensuring that they are easy to access and understand. - ✓ Produces the annual financial statements in accordance with statutory best practice guidance. - ✓ Reviews its governance arrangements periodically in line with its Local Code of Corporate Governance and associated Assurance Framework, and publishes its results in an Annual Governance Statement which is reviewed by the Corporate Governance Steering Group (CGSG), approved by senior management and endorsed by Accounts & Audit Committee prior to formal approval of the Executive. - Annual Governance Statement also includes an annual action plan which developed to address any weaknesses identified in its governance arrangements.
-This is regularly monitored and progress reported quarterly to the Corporate Governance Steering Group and Accounts & Audit Committee. - Recommendations for corrective action made by internal and external audit and other regulatory bodies are monitored to ensure that they are acted upon and progress is reported to the Accounts & Audit Committee. - ✓ Places an emphasis on 'plain English in all reports and public documents and has defined standards for council publications. - ✓ Internal audit work is undertaken by a third party which ensures objectivity and compliance with Public Sector Internal Audit Standards. - Continues to strive to comply with the accessibility standards that we have to meet, namely the Website Content Accessibility Guidelines (WCAG) 2.1 Level AA. - ✓ Publication of Audit Findings report from the external auditor on the Council Website. - ✓ Financial procedures and framework include accountability arrangements and any Contract Procedure Rules Exemptions are reported to Accounts & Audit Committee.
+C1.
+Inclusion atting and any sting in the second second G1 - Implementing good practice in transparency The Council('s): G2 - Implementing good practices in reporting G3 - Assurance and effective accountability Publication Scheme describes the kinds of information available, where this can be found and provides guidance about how to access personal information and submi Information request Forward plan of committee dates and work plans for each committee provides transparency and access to information regarding future decisions.
+Reports, agendas and minutes are published on council website.
+Reports for the public and other stakeholders are written and communicated in a fair, balanced and understandable style, appropriate to the intended audience and e they are easy to access and understand.
+Produces the annual financial statements in accordance with statutory best practice guidance.
+Reviews its governance arrangements periodically in line with its Local Code of Corporate Governance and associated Assurance Framework, and publishes its results Governance Statement which is reviewed by the Corporate Governance Steering Group (CGSG), approved by senior management and endorsed by Accounts & Audit C to formal approval of the Executive.
+Annual Governance Statement also includes an annual action plan which developed to address any weaknesses identified in its governance arrangements.
+This is regularly and progress reported quarterly to the Corporate Governance Steering Group and Accounts & Audit Committee.
+Recommendations for corrective action made by internal and external audit and other regulatory bodies are monitored to ensure that they are acted upon and progret to the Accounts &amp; Audit Committee.
+Places an emphasis on 'plain English in all reports and public documents and has defined standards for council publications.
+Internal audit work is undertaken by a third party which ensures objectivity and compliance with Public Sector Internal Audit Standards.
+Continues to strive to comply with the accessibility standards that we have to meet, namely the Website Content Accessibility Guidelines (WCAG) 2.1 Level AA. ✓ Publication of Audit Findings report from the external auditor on the Council Website.
+Financial procedures and framework include accountability arrangements and any Contract Procedure Rules Exemptions are reported to Accounts &amp; Audit Committee t a Freedom of ensuring that in an Annual Committee prior ularly monitored ess is reported